About the Main Centre

 The College library has access to VALNOW, the Virtual Academic Library of the North West - part of the UCLan network.
 This enables tutors and library staff to search around 500,000 items from the University library - from books and photocopies of journal articles to numerous online services - many of which can be delivered to Myerscough for study use.
 The Library has its own section on the College website which provides remote access to many of our library services.

 Computer centreThe College’s computer centre is housed on the first floor of the Learning Resource Centre and on the first floor of the £2.5 million Hutton building.
 Networked PCs, software and associated printing facilities are continuously updated and enhanced to provide the best service possible.
-There is access to a range of word processing, spreadsheet, database and graphics packages (on Microsoft Office Professional 2007) along with specialist software related to your chosen subject.
+There is access to a range of word processing, spreadsheet, database and graphics packages (on Microsoft Office Professional 2010), additional Microsoft Office 365 cloud based applications along with specialist software related to your chosen subject.
 Every student has their own College email address (also accessible from home), network file space and comprehensive internet access.
 IT training is provided for all students at College, with a range of supplementary self-study handbooks available to further improve your skills.
-A wireless network provides internet access for laptop users at various locations around the campus.
+A wireless network provides internet access for laptop and tablet users in all College buildings and student social areas.

 Amazing practical facilitiesRegardless of which course you choose you can be certain that you’ll have access to some of the best teaching facilities available for your subject.
 From the Animal Academy and International Equestrian Arena to the National Centre for Arboriculture and the Sportsturf Technology Unit, students benefit from using highquality industry-standard equipment.